cds-snc/design-research-handbook/_pages/en/research-best-practices/safety.md

 ### Planning
 - Include ethical and safety considerations in your research plan
 - Do some research into your participant group before you start recruiting.
 Where do they live?
 What are their norms?
-- Protect personal information (your own, just liki you would a participant's)
+- Protect personal information (your own, just like you would a participant's)
 - Arrange for appropriate transportation to and from the site.

 ### Before you head out